Sanchita210507/Project-Class-157-Comics-World-Stage-1/README.md

-# PRO C157 Create Thumbnails
+# Creating Thumbnails

-Create a basic structure for the virtual tour.
-Create the HTML page for the virtual tour and add the content as entities to the page.
+Creating a basic structure for virtual comic store.
+Create the HTML page for the comic store and add the content as entities to the page.